LawleyFall2017/230-fall2017/weekly_materials/week10/js8-webstorage.md

 ## Review Questions
 1. What is a limitation of using localStorage on a shared domain like people.rit.edu?
 What is a workaround that will mitigate this issue?
 1. What is the difference between local and session storage?
-1. If the user opens up the demo page in a different web browser, will their answers still be visible?
+1. If the user opens up the demo page in a different web browser on the same machine, will their stored preferences still be visible?
 Why or why not?
 1. Define *serialization*
+1. What does `JSON.stringify()` do?
+1. What does `JSON.parse()` do?
 1. One big issue with the applications we have written this semester is that reloading the page will wipe out all of the user's work (for example the pixel art creations in *Pixel Artist*).
 How could web storage be used to improve any of the other JavaScript exercises you've done?